When and where is the Spring edition of All Those Food Market?

 Why is this edition being held at Moll de la Fusta?

-Moll de la Fusta is a great location due to its seaside setting and beautiful palm trees, allowing attendees to enjoy the All Those Food Market Spring edition in an open and accessible environment.
-Additionally, its spaciousness enables us to offer a better experience for all visitors, ensuring greater comfort and smoother flow throughout the event.
+Moll de la Fusta is a spacious venue that, thanks to its seafront location and beautiful palm trees, allows visitors to enjoy the Spring edition of All Those Food Market in an open and accessible setting.
+In addition, its spaciousness allows us to offer a better experience for all attendees, with greater comfort and smoother flow throughout the event.

 How much does the ticket cost?